 The accounts should be prepared on an accruals basis.
-Expenditure and income must be accounted for in the year in which goods or services are received/supplied even if the payment has not been made or the income has not been received.
-In these cases an accrual will be required but an adjustment to the accounts must only be made when the value exceeds £25,000 (the deminimis level).
+Expenditure and income must be accounted for in the year in which goods or services are received/supplied, even if the payment has not been made or the income has not been received.
+In these cases, an accrual will be required, the de minimis amount is £20,000 however, amounts below this value can be posted where this is material to the understanding of the accounts.